-If only one alternative that uses a Section 4(f) property remains under consideration, document all possible planning to minimize harm.
+- o If only one alternative that uses a Section 4(f) property remains under consideration, document all possible planning to minimize harm. - o If two or more alternatives that both use one or more Section 4(f) properties remain under consideration, document the least overall harm analysis.

-- or more Section 4(f) properties remain under consideration, document the least overall harm analysis. - Least Overall Harm Analysis and Concluding Statement.
-This section must be included in the Final Individual Section 4(f) Evaluation if the analysis in the preceding section concludes that there is no feasible and prudent avoidance alternative, and there are two or more alternatives that use a Section 4(f) property.
+• Least Overall Harm Analysis and Concluding Statement.
+This section must be included in the final individual Section 4(f) evaluation if the analysis in the preceding section concludes that there is no feasible and prudent avoidance alternative, and there are two or more alternatives that use a Section 4(f) property.

-If there is no prudent and feasible alternative to avoid harm to the Section 4(f) property, then only the alternative that causes the least overall harm in light of the statute's preservation purpose can be chosen.
+If there is no feasible and prudent alternative to avoid harm to the Section 4(f) property, then only the alternative that causes the least overall harm in light of the statute's preservation purpose can be chosen.
 To determine which of the alternatives causes the least overall harm, compare and consider the seven factors listed below.
-These factors involve balancing competing and conflicting considerations-some of the factors may weigh in favor of an alternative, while other factors may weigh against it (23 CFR 774.3(c)(1)).
+These factors involve balancing competing and conflicting considerations-some of the factors may weigh in favor of an alternative, while other factors may weigh against it (23 CFR 774.3(c)(1)):

-- Ability to mitigate adverse impacts to each Section 4(f) property - Relative severity of the remaining harm, after mitigation, to the protected activities and attributes or features - Relative significance of each Section 4(f) property - Views of the officials with jurisdiction over each Section 4(f) property - o Degree to which each alternative meets the purpose and need - After reasonable mitigation, the magnitude of any adverse impacts to resources not protected by Section 4(f) - Substantial differences in costs among alternatives
+- O Ability to mitigate adverse impacts to each Section 4(f) property - Relative severity of the remaining harm, after mitigation, to the protected activities and attributes or features - o Relative significance of each Section 4(f) property - Views of the OWJs over each Section 4(f) property - o Degree to which each alternative meets the purpose and need - After reasonable mitigation, the magnitude of any adverse impacts to resources not protected by Section 4(f) - Substantial differences in costs among alternatives

-The identification of the alternative that has the least overall harm must be documented in the Final Individual Section 4(f) analysis.
+The identification of the alternative that has the least overall harm must be documented in the final individual Section 4(f) analysis.

-Include the concluding statement in the Final Individual Section 4(f) Evaluation and the Final NEPA decision document (Finding of No

-Significant Impact or Record of Decision) only.
+Include the concluding statement in the final individual Section 4(f) evaluation and the final NEPA decision document (Finding of No Significant Impact or Record of Decision) only.
 The concluding statement should:

-- Describe the basis for concluding that the proposed action or preferred alternative includes all possible planning to minimize harm to the Section 4(f) property. - Provide an appropriate summary of the formal coordination with the headquarters office of DOI and, as appropriate, the involved offices of the U.S. Department of Agriculture and the U.S. Department of Housing and Urban Development (HUD).
+- O Describe the basis for concluding that the proposed action or preferred alternative includes all possible planning to minimize harm to the Section 4(f) property. - Provide an appropriate summary of the formal coordination with the headquarters office of the DOI and, as appropriate, the involved offices of the USDA and the HUD.